-Founded in 1914, the School of Drama at Carnegie Mellon University offers a vocationally focused education to theatre artists through rigorous conservatory training in all areas of dramatic practice.
+Founded in 1914, the School of Drama at Carnegie Mellon University offers a vocationally focused education to theater artists through rigorous conservatory training in all areas of dramatic practice.
 Students attending the school have the opportunity to integrate into the broader intellectual context of a major research university.
 The school’s conservatory program within the university is one that prepares students intellectually, artistically and practically to be leaders in their chosen professions, whether it be on stage, in film, television, or within the expanding realm of new media.

-The focus of the school’s undergraduate and graduate programs is to study and create theatre and performance work that is constantly connected to an ever-evolving world.
-Theatre as an art form has never been more influenced by technology, by economics and by larger cultural developments than now.
+The focus of the school’s undergraduate and graduate programs is to study and create theater and performance work that is constantly connected to an ever-evolving world.
+Theater as an art form has never been more influenced by technology, by economics and by larger cultural developments than now.
 As artists, School of Drama graduates must engage with compelling ideas about society, science, history, and culture, as well as from many and varied perspectives.
 The education they receive at the School of Drama prepares them for that opportunity.

-The school’s alumni include innovators and leaders in the theatre, television and film professions and related arts/entertainment industries who are actors, directors, dramaturgs, dramatic writers, production designers, crafts persons, technicians, technical managers, producers and imaginative visionaries.
+The school’s alumni include innovators and leaders in the theater, television and film professions and related arts/entertainment industries who are actors, directors, dramaturgs, dramatic writers, production designers, crafts persons, technicians, technical managers, producers and imaginative visionaries.

 The school has produced countless eminent leaders in their field.
 Some of our notable alumni include Steven Bochco, Ted Danson, Sutton Foster, Kent Gash, Charles Haid, Holly Hunter, Cherry Jones, Rob Marshall, John Schaffner, Stephen Schwartz, Laura San Giacomo, Tamara Tunnie, Paula Wagner, John Wells and Patrick Wilson.